MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Mark a pane as read-only ([Preview](https://aka.ms/terminal-preview))

-This prevents input from being entered into a pane.
+You can mark a pane as read-only, which will prevent input from going into the text buffer.
+If you attempt to close or input text into a read-only pane, the terminal will display a popup warning instead.

 **Command name:** `toggleReadOnlyMode`